sheilasaia/paper-yadkin-swat-sovi/README.md

 SWAT simulated streamflow data was also used by [Suttles et al. (XXXX)](XXXX).

 **Links to other publicly accessible locations of the data**<br>
 This dataset and associated R code are available at https://github.com/sheilasaia/paper-yadkin-swat-sovi and via Zenodo (XXXX).
-The associated publication is available via *Earth's Future* (XXXX).
+The associated publication is available via *Ecosystems* (XXXX).

 **Links/relationships to ancillary data sets**<br>
 All links to publically available data is described here and in Saia et al. (XXXX) and Suttles et al. (2018).
 With respect to simulated data and data analysis scripts, there is data is also linked to the study dataset explained in [Suttles et al. (XXXX)](XXXX).